Immigrant rights group launches relief fund during pandemic

 The San Diego Immigrant Rights Consortium is a project of Alliance San Diego.

-For more information on the fund, to apply or donate, go to immigrantsandiego.org/sdirc_immigrant_relief_fund.
+For more information on the fund, to apply or donate, click here.